MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-to-print-remittance-advice.md

 ---
-    title: How to Print Remittance Advice
+    title: Dynamics Nav How to Print Remittance Advice
     description: You can help your vendors perform reconciliations by printing remittance advice before you post a payment journal, and after you post a payment.
     documentationcenter: ''
     author: bholtorf